redhat-actions/openshift-actions-runner-chart/README.md

 This repository contains a Helm chart for deploying one or more self-hosted <!-- markdown-link-check-disable --> [GitHub Actions Runners]((https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)) <!-- markdown-link-check-enable -->
 into a Kubernetes cluster.
 By default, the container image used is the [**OpenShift Actions Runner**](https://github.com/redhat-actions/openshift-actions-runner).

-You can deploy runners automatically using the [**Self Hosted Runner Installer Action**](https://github.com/redhat-actions/self-hosted-runner-installer).
+You can deploy runners automatically in an Actions workflow using the [**OpenShift Actions Runner Installer**](https://github.com/redhat-actions/openshift-actions-runner-installer).

+While this chart and the images are developed for and tested on OpenShift, they do not contain any OpenShift specific code and should be compatible with any Kubernetes platform.

 ## Prerequisites
 You must have access to a Kubernetes cluster.
 Visit [openshift.com/try](https://www.openshift.com/try) or sign up for our [Developer Sandbox](https://developers.redhat.com/developer-sandbox).

+You must have Helm 3 installed.

-You do **not** need cluster administrator privileges to deploy the runners and run workloads, though some images or tools may require special permissions.
+You do **not** need cluster administrator privileges to deploy the runners and run workloads.
+However, some images or tools may require special permissions.

 ## Installing runners